viveksinra/sasha/docs/wesiteSpecification.md

-# Website Specification: Sasha's Birthday Tribute
+# Website Specification: Sasha's Birthday gift

 **Objective:**
 Create a Next.js website dedicated to celebrating Sasha Bershadsky's birthday on March 27, 2025.
-The site should be a visually engaging tribute featuring personalized content, beautiful animations, and comprehensive information about Sasha.
+The site should be a visually engaging gift featuring personalized content, beautiful animations, and comprehensive information about Sasha.

 ---